How To Feed A Loon

 Worcestershire sauce

 EXPERT TIP: Take your time when butterflying the flank steak.
 Start in the middle of the long side of the steak and slowly move your knife back and forth.
-Once you’re about ½ to 1 inch from the edge, open it and then pound it until uniformly the same thickness.
+Once you’re about ½ to 1 inch from the edge, open it and then pound it until it is uniformly the same thickness.
 After adding the filling ingredients, slowly roll it up tightly.
-It’s okay if some of the filling falls out on the sides, this is normal.
+It’s okay if some of the filling falls out on the sides; this is normal.

 Three images with the first a person butterflying open a flank steak and then topping it with vegetables, herbs, and breadcrumbs, and then rolling it up.